London College of General Studies Program

 This course will compare British and American experiences of culture, the differences, similarities and cross-influences.
 The course will aim to make the maximum use of London as a primary source, from its libraries and collections, to its spaces of work and leisure.
 Weight.
 Syllabus

 History of Western Ethical Philosophy is a rigorous course in the history of Western ethical thought from Socrates through Nietzsche.
 The course also includes selected films and literary works that embody philosophical ideas or dramatize ethical dilemmas.
 Excerpts from primary texts are used throughout.
 Sullivan.
 Syllabus

 CGS NS 201: Natural Science I (4)

 The Origin and Evolution: There is probably no question more fundamental than ‘what is the origin of life’?
 In this course we look at the theory of chemical evolution and how it fits in to the broader theory of organic evolution and biodiversity.
 We will examine the properties of the major macromolecules such as lipids, proteins, carbohydrates and nucleic acids (DNA and RNA) and discuss why these properties are important in relation to evolution.
-Finally, we will consider how energy is transformed in living systems and utilised to drive the processes, which underpin life as we know it.
+Finally, we will consider how energy is transformed in living systems and utilized to drive the processes, which underpin life as we know it.
 By understanding the theory of chemical evolution you will be in a better position to evaluate alternative theories of the origin of life.
 Thompson.
 Syllabus

 CGS SS 201: Social Science III (4)